komal7-alpha/Data-Analysis-Projects/Data_Analysis_Projects_AA/Workforce Management Data Pipeline for Forecasting & KPI Validation/README.md

 ### Final Goal

-Produce a **single master WFM dataset in SQL Server** that can later be used for:
+Produce a **single master WFM dataset and push it to SQL Server using pyspark** that can later be used for:

 - Demand forecasting
 - SLA and KPI validation